leonyuhanov/WIFI_System_Manager/README.md

 # A Note on using this in the real world
-Im using the FLASH button on the ESP8266 module to put the device into config mode.
-In real world systems, you will need to change this to a usable GPIO pin
+Im using the FLASH button on the ESP8266/32 module to put the device into config mode.
+In real world systems, you will need to change this to a usable GPIO pin.

 # Pre Flight
 The main code has the following var